 But growing lettuce indoors in the winter is new to us.
-In fact this post is about our experiment at growing lettuce indoors.
-This is our first time tying it, so I am going to lay out for you what we are doing and then as our experience grows I will update this post with new advice.
+In fact, this post is about our experiment at growing lettuce indoors.
+This is our first time trying it, so I am going to lay out for you what we are doing and then as our experience grows I will update this post with new advice.

 Why we want to grow lettuce indoors in the winter

-Many of you know we do a lot of winter growing, we have 3 cold frames and a hoop house this year bursting with winter produce (to learn more about our year round gardening start here).
-But lettuce is not the most hardy of the winter plants.
+Many of you know we do a lot of winter growing, we have 3 cold frames and a hoop house this year bursting with winter produce (to learn more about our year-round gardening start here).
+But lettuce is not the hardiest of the winter plants.
 We can usually only keep it growing until about the first of December in our cold frames.
 But we love having lettuce around to add with our other winter greens for salads.

 When we moved into our new house 3 years ago, I immediately started checking out this beautiful south facing window in our kitchen.
-For the last 3 winters we have talked about growing some lettuce in this sunny spot.
-But because it is on our kitchen, Valerie wanted it to look nice (we do a lot of entertaining here).
+For the last 3 winters, we have talked about growing some lettuce in this sunny spot.
+But because it is in our kitchen, Aj wanted it to look nice (we do a lot of entertaining here).
 So we bounced around several ideas and finally this year we landed on clay pots!

 This window also has an east facing partner so this entire spot really gets a lot of sunshine every day.
 More than any other windows in our house.

 So here’s how we are trying to grow lettuce indoors this year

 We grow all of our own seedlings each year using our seed starting set up.
 This time of the year it sits unused as its a bit too early for spring plantings.
 So I figured I should put the seed starter to good use and get the lettuce seedlings off to an extra good start by first growing them under the lights.